+- 1. Subthrottle Valve Actuator Lead

+- 2. Clamp (Push the subthrottle valve actuator lead under the clamp, and clamp the subthrottle sensor lead and subthrottle valve actuator lead to the delivery pipe.)

+- 3. Clamp (clamp the harness.)

+- 4. Subthrottle Sensor Lead

+- 5. Inlet Air Pressure Sensor

-- 1. Radiator Fan Connector - 2.
-Clamp (Through the main harness and radiator fan lead, and insert the clamp in the frame.) - 3.
-Through the horn lead between water pipe and frame. - 4.
-To Front Left Turn Signal Light - 5.
-Clamp (Insert the clamp in the bracket.) - 6.
-Clamp (Insert the clamp in the frame.) - 7.
-Clamp (Insert the clamp in the engine bracket.)
+- 6. Clamp (Through the main harness and radiator fan lead in the clamp, and insert the clamp in the frame.)

+- 7. Through the horn lead between the radiator hose and frame.

+- 8. Radiator Fan Lead Connector

+- 9. To Front Left Turn Signal Light

+- 10. Through the inlet air pressure sensor lead between the frame and front frame cover.

+- 11. Clamp (Insert the clamp in the frame bracket.)

+- 1. Clamp (Insert the clamp in the frame.)

+- 2. Clamp (Insert the clamp in the horn bracket.)

+- 3. Insert the horn lead terminal from the under.

+- 4. Battery Negative Cable

+- 5. Battery Positive Cable

+- 6. Main Harness

+- 7. Starter Motor Cable